 On average, I’m saving at least $500 more each month than I was before.
 Here are five tips if that’s something that you want to do too:

-- Create A Budget.
-It’s not for everyone, but having a budget helps me prioritize my purchases and figure out how much cash I need each week.
+Having a budget helps you prioritize my purchases and figure out how much cash you need each week.
 I use the app EveryDollar, where you enter in how much income you expect to receive that month and then you assign a category to each of those dollars that you have.

-- Learn To Say No. Saying no to yourself sucks.
+Let’s be honest – saying no to yourself sucks.
 It really, really does.
-But looking at your credit card bill at the end of the month and seeing all of your impulse buys that you didn’t actually need sucks any worse.
+But looking at your credit card bill at the end of the month and seeing all of your impulse buys that you didn’t actually need sucks even more.
 And it helps you think about what you actually need compared to what you want.

-- Keep Your Cash In Different Envelopes For Different Purchases.
 Don’t keep your grocery cash with your cat litter cash.
-When you do this, you can’t really keep track of how much money you have left for certain categories.
+When you do that, you can’t keep track of how much money you actually have left for certain categories.
 Even if that means waiting to make a purchase until you can make it to an ATM, do it.
-I budget $50 per week for groceries, and I keep that money in a separate envelope than I keep my ‘Restaurants Cash‘ and ‘Pet Care Cash‘.
+I budget $50 per week for groceries, and I keep that money in a separate envelope than I keep my ‘Restaurant Cash‘ and ‘Pet Care Cash‘.

-- Invest In A Wallet With Envelopes In It.
-Having a wallet that allowed me to put cash in different areas was the thing that really allowed me to embrace this new cash mentality.
+Having a wallet that allowed me to put cash in different areas was the turning point that really allowed me to dive head-first this new cash management tactic.
 I use this wallet from Dave Ramsey.